Japan Highly Skilled Professional Points Calculator

 Interpreting Your Estimated Score

-Remember that each HSP field (Advanced Academic Research, Advanced Specialized/Technical, and Advanced Business Management) has its own specific rules, possible bonus points, and documentary requirements.
+Remember that each HSP field, such as Advanced Academic Research, Advanced Specialized or Technical Activities, and Advanced Business Management, has its own specific rules, possible bonus points, and documentary requirements.
+This calculator intentionally stays broad so it can be used as an early estimate by a wide range of users.

 Worked Example